samjulien/NoteWrangler/readme.md

 ##NoteWrangler

-Codeschool.com's Soup to Bits for Staying Sharp with Angular.
+[Codeschool.com's](http://www.codeschool.com) Soup to Bits for Staying Sharp with Angular.

-To do list for extending:
+To do list for extending the tooling:
 * Grunt with JSHint
 * Live reload
 * Minification